 The Big Apple Association is a community run group, centred around the apple-growing area close to Ledbury.
 Much of the produce is used to make cider and perry.
 The Association runs a festival to mark blossomtime and harvest each year with lots of activities (including much tasting) for all ages.

-The RHS Spring Festival is held around the middle of May and is one of the earliest gardening shows for the RHS.
+The RHS Spring Festival is held in early to middle May and is one of the earliest gardening shows for the RHS.
 The Malvern Showground is blazing in spring colour and ideas for the growing season.

 The Hay Literary Festival is one of the UK’s most established literary festivals and encompasses a huge range.
 Having a brilliant programme of talks, children’s events and live music it is usually held at end of May to the first week of June.